arifulmrislam/MacDonalds-Project/README.md

 ---
 ### Project Agenda

--	To monitor and control the Energy consumption,
+-	`To monitor and control the Energy consumption`,

-- Indoor and Outdoor temperature and humidity,
+- `Indoor and Outdoor temperature and humidity`,

-- People counting,
+- `People counting`,

-- Water and Gas consumption.
+- `Water and Gas consumption`.
 ---

 ### Technologies